Rajesh650/Javascript--Basic-to-Advance-/README.md

 # Javascript (Basic to Advance)
- This files contains Javascript practices with some basic projects.
+ This repository contains JavaScript topic practices along with some basic projects.